Fujifilm X-A10 vs Leica M Typ 262

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been on the market for longer (launched in November 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A10 emerges as the winner of the contest (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A10 is the clear winner of the match-up (15 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.